Andrea Cunningham

 Andrea "Andy" Cunningham is an American strategic marketing and communications entrepreneur.
 She helped launch the Apple Macintosh in 1984 as a part of Regis McKenna, and founded Cunningham Communication, Inc. She is currently the President of Cunningham Collective, a brand strategy, marketing, and communications firm.
 Her book, Get to Aha!
-Discover Your Positioning DNA and Dominate Your Competition was published in October 2017.
+Discover Your Positioning DNA and Dominate Your Competition, was published in October 2017.

 Career

 Early career

-After graduating from Northwestern University in 1979, Cunningham started her career as a feature writer for Irving-Cloud Publishing Co. covering the trucking industry, but decided that she didn't belong in that industry.
-She joined Burson-Marsteller in Chicago soon after, where she helped to launch Asteroids for Atari, as well as Equal and Nutrasweet for G.D.
+After graduating from Northwestern University in 1979, Cunningham started her career as a feature writer for Irving-Cloud Publishing Co. covering the trucking industry, but decided that she did not belong in that industry.
+She joined Burson-Marsteller in Chicago soon after, where she helped to launch the video game Asteroids for Atari, as well as the sweeteners Equal and NutraSweet for G.D.
 Searle.

 Regis McKenna and the Apple Macintosh

-In 1983, Cunningham moved to Silicon Valley, where she joined Regis McKenna and was immediately given project lead responsibilities to work with Steve Jobs for the launch of the Apple Macintosh.
+In 1983, Cunningham moved to Silicon Valley, where she joined Regis McKenna and worked with Steve Jobs as a project lead on the launch of the Apple Macintosh.
 She collaborated with Jane Anderson to write the Macintosh launch plan.
-After the launch, she continued to work with Apple as a client, helping them launch the desktop publishing category with Aldus Corporation and Adobe Systems.
-She contributed her experiences with Jobs to the Walter Isaacson-penned biography and the Aaron Sorkin-written Steve Jobs movie, where Sarah Snook portrays her.
+She continued to work with Apple as a client, helping them launch the desktop publishing category with Aldus Corporation and Adobe Systems.
+She contributed her experiences with Jobs to Walter Isaacson's biography of him and Aaron Sorkin's script for the film Steve Jobs, in which Sarah Snook portrays her.